Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 ##  Tag Prediction

-The primary classification goal was to predict the appropriate semantic tag centroid(s) for a given question using its 4096-dimensional title and body embeddings.
+The primary classification goal was to predict the appropriate semantic tag centroid(s) for a given question using its 4096-dimensional body embeddings.

 ### XGBoost Baseline

-As a baseline, an XGBoost model was trained on question body embeddings.
+As a baseline, an XGBoost [@Chen_2016] model was trained on question body embeddings.
 To simplify the initial evaluation, the inherently multi-label task was reduced to a multiclass classification problem.
 The target for each question was mapped to a single label via a majority vote mechanism, selecting the centroid (or tag group) containing the highest frequency of the question’s original tags.

 This XGBoost model trained for 599 minutes.
 It achieved a **Weighted F1 Score of 0.6882** (and accuracy of 0.6928).
 The limitation of this approach was its inability to effectively model the complex, non-linear semantic interactions embedded in the 4096-dimensional vectors, forcing it to treat the dimensions largely independently.
 Nevertheless, this result provided a solid benchmark for subsequent deep learning models.